-The two case studies proposed below highlight two processes that lead to the creation of new alternatives.
-Our aim is to understand and explain what generated innovation within these two decision aiding processes, as well as what type of innovation was generated.
+The two case studies proposed below highlight two processes that lead to the generation of new alternatives.
+Our aim is to understand and explain what generated novelty within the alternatives' design phase of these two decision aiding processes.

 3.1.
 Case study 1: water management in the agricultural system of the Apulia Region (southern Italy)